Rehab Nazzal: Work

+In 2023, Nazzal's work was also included in the group exhibition The Willful Plot at the Morris and Helen Belkin Art Gallery alongside works by Derya Akay, Vivienne Bessette, Gabi Dao, Derek Jarman, Charmian Johnson, Glenn Lewis, Mike MacDonald, and Dana Qaddah.
+Nazzal's works in the exhibition included the documentary Canada Park (2015) and the photography series We, the Wild Plants and Fruit Trees (2022).

 Nazzal has exhibited her work internationally, including at the International Yellowknife Film Festival, Montreal Palestine Film festival, SAW video for the Media Arts, International Mini Print Festival, Gallery 101, and Ottawa X-photography Festival.

-Nazzal has received numerous awards and grants including Edmund and Isobel Ryan Visual Arts award in photography, University of Ottawa, Documentary Photography for Social Justice Award, Ryerson University, Ontario Graduate Scholarship, Ryerson University Scholarship.
+Nazzal has received numerous awards and grants including Edmund and Isobel Ryan Visual Arts award in photography, University of Ottawa; Documentary Photography for Social Justice Award, Ryerson University; the Social Sciences and Humanities Research Council (SSHRC) Doctoral Award; Ontario Graduate Scholarship; Ryerson University Scholarship.
+In 2024 her film Vibrations from Gaza won the award for Best Short Film at the 2024 BFI London Film Festival, and won the Prix Irisfor Best Short Documentary at the 26th Quebec Cinema Awards.

 Shooting

-In December 2015, Nazzal was shot in the leg by a sniper while in Israel, photographing activities of the Israeli Defense Force.
+In December 2015, Nazzal was shot in the leg by an Israeli sniper while in occupied Palestine, photographing military raid by the Israeli army.